PB-OEL: A Performance-Bounded Online Ensemble Learning Framework With Mixed Feedback for Real-Time Safety Assessment: Performance-Bounded Online Ensemble Learning Framework

 where $\varepsilon_\delta=\sqrt{n_1\ln ({1}/{\delta})/\left[2 n_1(n_1+n_2)\right]}$.

-Monitoring changes in $\bm{\xi_n}$ is more effective, as $\bm{\xi_n}$ forms the theoretical bound of PB-OEL.
-For each base classifier, a sliding window is associated with it.
-After a sample is predicted, the component $\xi_n^{y_t}$ of the {\itshape advice vector} of classifier $n$ corresponding to the label column is added to the window.
-Then the drift detection method HDDM \cite{frias2014online}, which relies on the {\itshape Hoeffding inequality}, is utilized to search for the optimal cut point, detect drift, and update the indicator list.
-If concept drift is detected, the classifier will utilize some of the latest samples for retraining \cite{liu2022concept}.
+Consequently, monitoring changes in $\xi_n^{y_t}$ is highly effective because its expectation dictates the theoretical bound of the ensemble.
+For each base classifier, a sliding window tracks the true-class confidence.
+The HDDM method \cite{frias2014online}, backed by the Hoeffding inequality, then searches for the optimal cut point to detect drift.
+If drift is confirmed, the classifier bypasses incremental updates and utilizes the latest samples in the buffer for retraining \cite{liu2022concept}.

-The pseudo-code of PB-OEL is depicted in Algorithm \ref{alg:alo}.
-During the offline stage, the offline dataset is utilized to train base classifiers (Step 1).
-During the online stage, steps 2-10 constitute the prediction process for the sample: When a sample arrives, it is first provided with {\textit {advice vectors}} by base classifiers.
-Then, the prediction confidence for the sample is generated by combining these {\textit {advice vectors}}.
-Steps 11-29 involve the updating procedure for base classifiers. $\xi_n^{y_t}$ serves two purposes: (1) It is utilized to update the reward storage list $L_n$ to detect concept drift (steps 17-18).
-If drift is detected by a base classifier, that classifier experiences retraining; otherwise, the sample is used to incrementally update the classifier.
-(2) $\xi_n^{y_t}$ is employed to update the weight of classifier $n$ (step 24).
-These processes cycle until the task is completed.